In this article, we’re going to show you what makes an Amazon FBA business valuable.

 Include your Amazon account with the sale/business.
 This alone can massively boost your businesses transferability

-Simplify your contracts and payment terms with manufactures so that they’re easier to transfer
+Simplify your contracts and payment terms with manufacturers so that they’re easier to transfer

 If you have employees, let them know in advance about the sale and ask if they want to keep working for the new owner.
 If so, go out of your way to introduce each other and get everyone up to speed with what’s going on